Technology Review

 MIT Technology Review

 • This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-People are using AI to ‘sit’ with them while they trip on psychedelics A growing number of people are using AI chatbots as “trip sitters”—a phrase that traditionally refers to a sober person…
+How nonprofits and academia are stepping up to salvage US climate programs Nonprofits are trying to preserve a US effort to modernize greenhouse-gas measurements, amid growing fears that the Trump administration’s dismantling of…